-Does your multiple vitamin and mineral supplement have what is in an apple?
+Does your multiple vitamin and mineral supplement have what is in a carrot?
 Can you even imagine how many unknown but necessary chemical nutrients there are in all the other fruits and vegetables?
-We will never know exactly what is necessary to make a vitamin or mineral bioavailable.
+We will never know exactly what is necessary to make a vitamin or mineral bio-available.
 There have been studies that have shown that natural food complexes (concentrated foods) are better absorbed than isolated mineral salts.

 There is very little good evidence that isolated or fragmented vitamin, mineral or antioxidant supplements can significantly reduce our risk of developing chronic degenerative disease.
 This is not because the Vitamin C, for example, in an orange is “superior” to or of any “better quality” than the vitamin C in a multi-vitamin tablet.

 The Vitamin C in an orange is accompanied by literally thousands of additional vitamins, minerals, antioxidants and phytonutrients which are essential for vitamin C to act effectively.
 What we are talking about here is a balanced diet at the molecular level.